 - A. The Concessioner must inform passengers that they will be traveling throughout their trip in Grand Canyon National Park, and all natural, historical, and archeological components are not to be disturbed.
 The feeding of wildlife within the Area is not permitted. - B. The Concessioner must inform passengers that any disturbance of cultural resources is prohibited by law. - C. The Concessioner must show clients where they obtain purified drinking water (potable water) and explain to passengers that they must consume only potable water.
 They must explain that potable water is water that is 1) hauled from a public water system, 2) boiled, or 3) filtered and disinfected.
 Guides must explain to passengers that they must not drink water directly from the river.
 Additionally the Concessioner must emphasize the importance of drinking volumes of water while on the river to stay hydrated. - D. The Concessioner must inform clients that PFDs must be worn at all times while on the river and kept properly fastened and adjusted to fit.
 The Concessioner must give a demonstration of how to fasten and adjust the PFD and what to do if a passenger or guide ends up in the river. - E. Chemical toilets or other means of containerizing human waste must be provided for passengers and must be used while they are in camp.
 The Concessioner must explain clearly reasons for this rule.
-The Concessioner must make available a washable, reusable toilet during the day.
+The Concessioner must make available a washable, reusable toilet or appropriate disposable containerized toilet system (such as Restop or Wag Bag) during the day.
 The Concessioner must also inform passengers of the proper means of disposing of human waste while not in camp.
 When in the main corridor of the Colorado River, urinate directly into the river, at least 100 feet away from its confluence with any side stream.
-The Concessioner must encourage passengers to urinate in the river or use toilet facilities prior to embarking on an off-river hike. - At off-river locations, i.e., in side canyons, urinate "high and far," 100 feet from trails, campsites, and water sources, to avoid the accumulation of urine.
+The Concessioner must encourage passengers to urinate in the river or use toilet facilities prior to embarking on an off-river hike.

+At off-river locations, i.e., in side canyons, urinate "high and far," 100 feet from trails, campsites, and water sources, to avoid the accumulation of urine.
 All solid human waste must be carried out.
-The Concessioner will provide a means for party members to carry out all human solid waste and toilet paper during off-river hikes. - F. All trip participants must use soap in the main stream of the Colorado River only.
-Solar showers may be used only in the water or on wet sand along the main stream of the Colorado River. - G. The Concessioner must advise passengers to stay on trails at scenic stops, caution them about trail surfaces and footwear, and advise them that a guide is required to lead the way to these areas.
-The Concessioner must advise passengers about how to minimize impacts to vegetation and soils when at off-river locations. - H. If fires are to be used during winter trips, the Concessioner must inform passengers that driftwood fires are allowed from November 1 through February 28, and that cutting or gathering of wood from standing or fallen tress, dead or alive, is prohibited.
+The Concessioner will provide a means for party members to carry out all human solid waste and toilet paper during off-river hikes.

+- F. All trip participants must use soap in the main stream of the Colorado River only.
+Solar showers may be used only in the water or on wet sand along the main stream of the Colorado River.
+Soap must not be used in side streams or within 300 feet of the confluence of any side stream and the main river. - G. The Concessioner must advise passengers to stay on trails at scenic stops, caution them about trail surfaces and footwear, and advise them that a guide is required to lead the way to these areas.
+The Concessioner must advise passengers about how to minimize impacts to vegetation and soils when at off-river locations. - H. If fires are to be used during winter trips, the Concessioner must inform passengers that driftwood fires are allowed from November 1 through February 28, and that cutting or gathering of wood from standing or fallen trees, dead or alive, is prohibited.